Layr-Labs/devkit-cli/README.md

 Start a local Ethereum-based development network to simulate your AVS environment:

-* Uses [eigenlayer-contracts-1.3.0] (https://github.com/Layr-Labs/eigenlayer-contracts/tree/v1.3.0) on a fresh Anvil chain.
+* Forks ethereum mainnet using a fork url which the user passes along with the block number.
 * Automatically funds wallets (`operator_keys` and `submit_wallet`) if balances are below `10 ether`.
-* Deploys required AVS and EigenLayer core contracts.
+* Setup required AVS contracts.
 * Initializes aggregator and executor processes.

 > \[!IMPORTANT]